NaimAyat/UCLA_CS181/Discussion3.md

 * If a language is inherently ambiguous, it must have a nondeterministic CFG and cannot have a DCFG
 ## Final Topics
 * Ambiguous grammars
+  * Grammar for which there exists a string that can have more than one leftmost derivation or parse tree
 * Unambiguous grammars
+  * Every valid string has a unique leftmost derivation or parse tree
 * Ambiguous languages
 * Unambiguous languages
 * Recursively enumerable language
+  * Halts on all strings that are part of the language, but may loop infinitely on strings that are not
 * Recursive language
+  * Halts on all strings that are part of the language and all strings that are not.
+Subset of recursively enumerable.
 * Pumping lemma for CFGs and FSLs
 * Construct a PDA
   * Describe the language modeled by a PDA